 GDPR Compliance and the 5 Cyber Security clauses

-The EU General Data Protection Regulation (GDPR) is a new regulatory framework for data protection and privacy that comes into effect on 25th May 2018.
+The EU General Data Protection Regulation (GDPR) is a new regulatory framework for data protection and privacy that came into effect on 25th May 2018.

 GDPR includes 99 articles or clauses covering virtually every aspect of business and information management – everything from the consent to collect and process information, to the “right to be deleted”.
 Importantly for global businesses (including those outside the EU) the GDPR is supra-national, therefore any business that processes the data of EU citizens will fall under its remit, not just European businesses.